Characterization of Gaussian Universality Breakdown in High-Dimensional Empirical Risk Minimization: Performance Universality of Ridge Regression under Linear Model

 This setting mirrors the one analyzed in \citet{dobriban2018highdim}, with the generalization that $X$ need not be a linear transformation of a random matrix with independent entries.
 Following the notation of the previous section, the proximal operator for the squared loss admits a closed-form expression, leading to:

 This greatly simplifies the fixed-point equations in Theorem~\ref{the:se-system}.
 Specifically, the relation between $\nu$ and $\kappa$ becomes explicit, yielding a single equation for $\nu_\ast$:

+Note that this identity is indeed satisfied for the $\ell_2$ norm on Figure~\ref{fig:alpha_nu_kappa}.
 This is the classical fixed-point equation from Random Matrix Theory, known to possess a unique solution \citep{silverstein1995empirical}.
 Leveraging the quadratic universality established in Theorem~\ref{the:univ_reg}, we adopt the quadratic formulation for $\rho$ below to derive a structural result.

 \begin{corollary}[\textbf{Generalization error of Ridge regression}] Consider the setting~\eqref{eq:linear_model_ridge_reg} with a quadratic regularizer $\rho(\theta) = a^\top \theta + \frac{1}{2}\theta^\top H\theta$, where $a\in \mathbb R^p$ and $H\in \mathbb R^{p\times p}$ is positive symmetric.
-Under Assumptions~\ref{ass:design}--\ref{ass:regularizer_k_diff}, let $\nu_\ast$ be the unique solution to \eqref{eq:nu_rmt}.
+Under Assumptions~\ref{ass:design}--\ref{ass:regularizer_k_diff}, let $\nu_\ast$ be the unique solution to \Cref{eq:nu_rmt}.
 Then:

 where, with notation $\Sigma_x := C_x + \mu_x\mu_x^\top $, we defined:

 \end{corollary}